awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 Like all variables, these variables can be used only in the `kms:EncryptionContext:` policy condition, not in the actual encryption context\.
 And they can be used only in the value of the condition, not in the key\.

 For example, the following key policy statement is similar to the previous one\.
-However, the condition requires an encryption context where the key is `sub` and the value uniquely identifies a user logged into a Amazon Cognito user pool\.
+However, the condition requires an encryption context where the key is `sub` and the value uniquely identifies a user logged into an Amazon Cognito user pool\.
 For details about identifying users and roles in Amazon Cognito, see [IAM Roles](https://docs.aws.amazon.com/cognito/latest/developerguide/iam-roles.html) in the [Amazon Cognito Developer Guide](https://docs.aws.amazon.com/cognito/latest/developerguide/)\.

 ```
 {